Reading With Fluency and Comprehension

 2) The indicator is measured “by the end of grade 2”.
 This means that the assessment must be timed correctly to be at the end of Grade 2 or at the beginning of Grade 3, depending on the timing chosen for the assessment.
 Children will need to have had two years of learning, or as close as possible.

-4) In new contexts, the pre-testing and contextualisation are necessary.
-The tool should be adjusted and tested to suit local student levels and local culture within the area.
+3) In new contexts, the pre-testing and contextualisation are necessary.
+The tool should be adjusted and tested to suit the local language and culture.

-6) Disaggregate the data by sex and specific vulnerable groups, such as minorities or children with disability.
+5) Disaggregate the data by gender and specific vulnerable groups, such as minorities or children with disability.

 Access Additional Guidance